 The Tempest Collective sees the activity of the vast majority of the world’s population whose ability to work is their only means of survival as the crucial factor in building the socialist movement and winning reforms.
 The socialist movement is the movement of the international working class orgnaized against the present state of things.
 Its commitment must be always to stand for abolition of capitalism and the establishment of communism.
 Reforms of capitalism directly support the continued existence of capitalism.
 The working class is the agent of social transformation – of ridding our society of capitalism, addressing the existential environmental catastrophe, and building a socialist society – if we can organize ourselves.

-Struggle is the key vehicle through which the balance of class forces can shift and on which working class demands like Medicare for All, the Green New Deal, Defunding the Police, Gender Liberation, Open Borders, etc, All of these demands other than gender liberation necessarily amount to reforms conceded by the state, and as such, directly advocating for them represents a betrayal of the fight for socialism. will be won.
+Struggle is the key vehicle through which the balance of class forces can shift and on which working class demands like Medicare for All, the Green New Deal, Defunding the Police, Gender Liberation, Open Borders, etc, Even if any of these reformist demands are met, they will come at the cost of reducing the radicalism of sections of the US working class.
+The system cannot be abolished by advocating these measures, so this amounts to continuing the existence of Capitalism and the innumerable horrors that are part of it. will be won.
 We support running socialist candidates for office, but we do not believe that amassing more socialist officeholders is the way we are going to win.
 People cannot be understood by the labels they claim or the words they say, they have to be understood by their role in the class struggle.
 Whatever else they may do, anyone who holds office in bourgeois government is someone who is taking part in the operation of that institution, which exists only to manage bourgeois control over the working class.
 It is good you dont see this measure as the main path to socialism, but it has to be understood that it is not even a stepping stone.
 It is a tactic that history has shown time and time again to actively harm socialist movements.
 However popular policy reforms are, historically these have not been won without a mass-based movement that involves millions of ordinary people.

 Mass struggle would also be the key to a revolutionary break with capitalism that starts a transition to ecosocialism.
 By ecosocialism we mean a classless and stateless society of freedom in which people democratically plan production to meet their needs and repair humanity’s relationship with the rest of nature.
 This is literally just Communism.
 We have to assume that this choice in language was chosen deliberately so that the scary word “Communism” could be avoided.
 Efficiently, this confuses and waters down the meaning of a word that has a definition and centuries of precedent behind it, just for the purposes of recruiting those who would be scared off by the word “Communism” but not “Ecosocialism”.
 A transition to ecosocialism would have to be a liberatory process carried out by ordinary people themselves, running society through new radically democratic institutions.